rbrtmrtn/pipsi/README.md

 pipsi = **pip** **s**cript **i**nstaller

 ## What does it do?
-**pipsi** makes installing python packages with global entry points painless.
+**pipsi** makes installing Python packages with global entry points painless.
 These are Python packages that expose an entry point through the command line such as [Pygments](https://pypi.org/project/Pygments/).

-If you are installing Python packages globally for cli access, you almost certainly want to use pipsi instead of running `sudo pip ...`. so that you get
+If you are installing Python packages globally for CLI access, you almost certainly want to use pipsi instead of running `sudo pip ...` so that you get:
 * Isolated dependencies to guarantee no version conflicts
-* The ability to install packages globally without using sudo
+* The ability to install packages globally without using `sudo`
-* The ability to uninstall a package and its dependencies without affecting other globally installed Python programs
+* The ability to uninstall a package and its dependencies without affecting other globally-installed Python programs

 pipsi is not meant for installing libraries that will be imported by other Python modules.